-- For players of any age, please avoid non-essential physical contact with other players (such as shaking hands or high five). - Everyone aged 12 and over must maintain physical distance (2m) at all times before, during and after play. - Players should follow one-way systems around the court and the hall as implemented by your club/venue.
-Do not under any circumstances change ends by going under the net. - No exercises or drills can be completed which involve physical contact between one or more participants (including coaches). - Congratulatory touches are not permitted, e.g. no handshakes and high fives.
+- For players of any age, please avoid non-essential physical contact with other players (such as shaking hands or high five). - For further information on whether you need to stay physical distanced during volleyball activity, please see our Physical Distancing section within our Playing it Safe - Protection Levels Framework.

+- Players should follow one-way systems around the court and the hall as implemented by your club/venue.
+Do not under any circumstances change ends by going under the net. - Congratulatory touches are not permitted, e.g. no handshakes and high fives.